OptimisedLEarning/Project-HAshmaps-/README.md

 What is this project?
 You’re going to build your own HashMap class in JavaScript.
 A HashMap is a data structure that:
 Stores key → value pairs (like apple → red)

-Uses a hash function to decide where to store the key

-Is very fast to get, set, or remove values
+Uses a hash function to decide where to store the key Is very fast to get, set, or remove values
 You're not allowed to use JavaScript's built-in Map or Object for this.
 You will build everything from scratch.

 🧱 Project Structure
 You will have:

-cpp
-Copy
-Edit
 /project-folder
 │
 ├── HashMap.js // Your HashMap class